Underneath the surface of narcissistic abuse with Nicole Kranz

 It seems that we were never taught that we are enough, just the way we are with what we have.
 With my mother this is what I desperately wanted to

-hear, just that I am enough even if it just me alone, even with no man by my side.
+hear, just that I am enough even if it is just me alone, even with no man by my side.

 This is again something that feminists never talk about, the idea of self-sufficiency: a free human being that respects himself and respects others.
 They also don’t talk about respect nor love.

 They have criminalised love and decriminalised sexuality.
 In this way, sexuality has no real value.
-But what is missing, is the fact that men and women cannot live the sexuality in the same way, even biologically speaking this is not possible.
+But what is missing is the fact that men and women cannot live their sexuality in the same way, even biologically speaking this is not possible.
 The expression "tirer un coup" ("shoot your load") is not valid for women, if we know that chemically there is an emotional component linked to sex.